 Botanical Name: Hymenocallis littoralis

-Elegant, pristine white flowers make this Spider Lily plant a joy to grow indoors.
+Elegant, pristine white flowers make Spider Lily plant a joy to grow indoors.
 This not-well-known member of the Amaryllis family has long, slender segments that radiate from a round center, giving the whole bloom a spider-like look.

 The flowers are delightfully fragrant, with up to 8 flowers blooming on each flower stalk at a time.